montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Change all image attachments image-link-type's in posts to file or none
 - [ ] Add Extra AUthor Disclosure info to author meta
 - [x] Implement Colorful Genre Bar from old.V2
+- [ ] Implement new Facebook Like box slideout
 - [ ] Remove all MP3 links from posts
 - [ ] Change/improve gray section headers
 - [ ] Develop some unifying site design elements